 As avid readers ourselves, we’re constantly considering opportunities to bring authors, fans and characters together, and we believe that more readers make for a better community.

 To that end, in addition to creating custom-made products for book lovers to get closer to their favorite characters, we see Litographs as a way to share the power of books with more people.
-We're committed to promoting literacy all over the world -- to make a direct impact, we proudly partner with the International Book Bank to send one new, high-quality book to a community in need for each product we sell.
+We're committed to promoting literacy all over the world -- to make a direct impact, we proudly partner with the International Book Bank to send one new, high-quality book to a community in need for each poster, t-shirt, and tote bag we sell, and for every five tattoos.

 “Having a tremendous soft spot for art and design projects inspired by literary classics, I love everything about Danny Fein’s Litographs project.”